kmb21/IOS-Projects/C-TOUR/README.md

 **Tab Navigation** (Tab to Screen)

 * Home
-> [name=Fanuel]This would be the screen where a user can see the top ten popular places on the campus.
+> This would be the screen where a user can see the top ten popular places on the campus.
 * Location
-> [name=Fanuel]This is where we will use mapkit that will enable users to add their current location.
+> This is where we will use mapkit that will enable users to add their current location.

-> [name=Fanuel]If you have ideas for more tabs you can include it here.
+> If you have ideas for more tabs you can include it here.
 I think the tab navigation should kinda look like the navigation you see on instagram for home feed, search...

 **Flow Navigation** (Screen to Screen)